Matti-Schwartz/AppA-Frontend/readme.md

 - Digital Ocean

   As jenkins build server, to make jenkins reachable via the internet.
 This is required to use GitHub-Webhooks.
-Which can be used to trigger the build pipeline vie a *git push* on the specified branch.
+Which will be used to trigger the build pipeline via a *git push* on the specified branch.